PhilanthropyDataCommons/front-end/README.md

-# front-end
+# Philanthropy Data Commons Front End
-A UI for interacting with the data stored in the PDC service
+A UI for interacting with the data stored in the PDC service.

 ## Dependencies